 Certain bacteria feast on this oil, multiply, and cause the surrounding tissues to become inflamed.

-If the inflammation is near the surface, a person will get a pustule; if it's deeper, a papule (pimple); deeper still and it is termed a cyst.
+If the inflammation is near the surface, a person will get a pustule.
+If it's deeper, it is called a papule (pimple).
+And if still deeper, it is termed a cyst.

 If the oil breaks though to the surface, the result is a "whitehead".
 If the oil becomes oxidized (that is, acted on by oxygen in the air), the oil changes from white to black, and the result is a "blackhead".

 Increased conditions of acne rosacea can be prevented by avoiding certain foods, alcohol, caffeine, and exposure to sunlight, extremes of temperature, wind, and certain cosmetics as prescribed by a dermatologist.

 In the earlier stages of rosacea, the patient may notice gradual reddening of the skin, often mistaking these changes for acne, sunburn, or dermatitis.